webis-de/Luyckx2008/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

 > Kim Luyckx and Walter Daelemans.
 2008.
-[Authorship attribution and verification with many authors and limited data](LINK).
+[Authorship attribution and verification with many authors and limited data](http://www.aclweb.org/anthology/C08-1065).
 In Proceedings of the 22nd International Conference on Computational Linguistics - Volume 1 (COLING '08), Vol. 1.
-Association for Computational Linguistics, Stroudsburg, PA, USA, 513-520. [[paper]](LINK)
+Association for Computational Linguistics, Stroudsburg, PA, USA, 513-520. [[paper]](http://www.aclweb.org/anthology/C08-1065)

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in